Men's T20 World Cup tournaments

 The ICC Men's T20 World Cup, formerly the ICC World Twenty20, is a biennial world cup for cricket in the Twenty20 International (T20I) format, organised by the International Cricket Council (ICC).
-It was held in every odd year from 2007 to 2009, and since 2010 has been held in every even year with the exception of 2018 and 2020.
+It was held in every odd year from 2007 to 2009, and since 2010, has been held in every even year with the exception of 2018 and 2020.
 In 2018, the tournament was rebranded from the World Twenty20 to the Men's T20 World Cup.

-As of the 2024 tournament, twenty-four nations have played in the T20 World Cup.
-Nine teams have competed in every tournament, six of which have won the title.
-The West Indies, England and India have won the title twice each, while Pakistan, Sri Lanka and Australia have won the title once each.
-Sri Lanka, England, Pakistan and India have each made three final appearances, while Pakistan have also made six semi-final appearances.
-The best result by a non-Test playing nation is the second round appearance by the United States in 2024, while the worst result by a Test playing nation is the second round appearance by Zimbabwe in 2022.
+As of the 2026 tournament, twenty-four nations have played in the T20 World Cup.
+Eight teams have competed in every tournament, six of which have won the title.
+India has won the title three times.
+England and the West Indies have won the title twice each, while Australia, Pakistan, and Sri Lanka have won the title once each.
+India has made four final appearances, while England, India and Pakistan have each made six semi-final appearances.

-No teams have yet won the tournament as hosts; the best performance by a host nation is runners-up by Sri Lanka in 2012.
-No title winners have yet retained their title in the following edition; the best performance by a defending champion is the semi-final appearances by Pakistan, the West Indies and England in 2010, 2014 and 2024 respectively.
+India is the only nation to have won the tournament as the hosts and defended their title in the following edition (both in 2026).
 Kensington Oval in Bridgetown, Barbados is the only venue to have hosted more than one final (2010 and 2024).
-All Test playing nations made their debuts in the inaugural edition with the exception of Ireland and Afghanistan who made their debuts in the 2009 and 2010 editions respectively.
-Kenya and Scotland were the only non-Test playing nations to be featured in the inaugural edition.
+All Test-playing nations made their debuts in the inaugural edition with the exception of Afghanistan and Ireland, who were still associate members at the time and made their debuts in the 2009 and 2010 editions respectively.
+Kenya and Scotland were the only associate member nations to be featured in the inaugural edition.
+A total of thirteen different associate teams have qualified for the competition since, with the current format ensuring that at least eight qualify for each tournament.